nathanwangai/nathanwangai/README.md

 ### Welcome
+- 🔭 I'm a student researcher at JHU, NIH, and MGH solving biomedical challenges with artificial intelligence
-🔭 I’m currently researching applications of artificial intelligence in medicine 🌱 I’m currently studying biomedical engineering and applied mathematics at Johns Hopkins University 📫 Reach me via email: swang279@jh.edu
+- 🌱 I'm a senior at Johns Hopkins University studying biomedical engineering and applied mathematics
+- 📫 You can reach me via email at swang279@jh.edu

 <!--
 **nathanwangai/nathanwangai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.